 After Proofread: It found the typo and the missing comma (in grey), but it also stripped out some Markdown and added a new typo.

 Now and then, Writing Tools may change the meaning of your text even when it’s merely supposed to correct obvious mistakes.
-If you don’t have a photographic memory, you may end up with something that not only sounds like someone else—but also says something else entirely.
+If you don’t have a photographic memory, you may end up with something that not only sounds like someone else—but means something else.
 Rewrite will take bigger liberties with your writing.
 If you’re sensitive to AI-generated text, Apple Intelligence rewrites can look like those overly sweet uncanny pictures of people with six or more fingers.

 You Want to Have Control